 Dr. Boone is a frequent speaker on parathyroid disease.
 She enjoys teaching both patients and other physicians about calcium, Vitamin D, and the parathyroids.
 In 2017 she was the primary author on one of the most significant parathyroid papers, a review of over 20,000 cases of primary hyperparathyroidism

-Longer answer: There are several fees involved: the surgeon's, the hospital's facility fee, the fee for anesthesiology, the fee for pathology (to review the parathyroid specimens removed), and the fee for radiology if you are getting a same-day scan.
-We have negotiated a self-pay rate of $10,600 for our first-time operation patients (meaning this is your first neck operation), which includes everything: all of the hospital fees, the surgeon, anesthesiologist and all anesthesiology fees, pathology fees, and sestamibi scan.
-If you don't need the sestamibi scan on the day of surgery, then the cost is $10,100.
-If this is not your first parathyroid operation, your case is more difficult, and the total cost is $12,150, which includes the same-day scan.
+Longer answer: There are several fees involved: the surgeon's, the hospital's or surgery center's facility fee, the fee for anesthesiology, the fee for pathology (to review the parathyroid specimens removed), and the fee for radiology if you are getting a same-day scan.
+We have negotiated a surgery center self-pay rate of $8,400 for our first-time operation patients (meaning this is your first neck operation), which includes facility fees, surgeon fees, anesthesiology fees, and pathology fees.
+It does not include a sestamibi scan, so if you need to have this done there is an extra fee.
 You will not receive any surprise bills!
 Dr. Boone absolutely hates surprise billing, and is committed to not letting that happen to her patients.

 Note that this is only for patients paying cash - meaning NOT using insurance!
 If you have insurance and are using insurance, we cannot guarantee the prices listed above.
 If you have a very high deductible health insurance plan (that is, your deductible is $12,000 or more) and you are not close to meeting your deductible, you may be better off paying cash and not using insurance at all.
 We have negotiated the above rates for patients paying cash.
 Once insurance is used, the hospital and other providers will bill what they would usually bill insurance - which may be higher than these rates.